edgedb/edgedb/docs/stdlib/datetime.rst

       ...        <cal::relative_duration>"1 month 1 day";
       {<cal::local_datetime>'2021-05-31T15:00:00'}

-    This behavior is different from adding up the same components separately with higher-order units first then followed by lower-order, producing the same result as seen above:
+    If you add the same components split into separate durations, adding the higher-order units first followed by the lower-order units, the calculation produces the same result as in the previous example:

     .. code-block:: edgeql-repl